Progress report for LNE19-382

-2) Tarping benefits will be greatest in no-till relative to conventional and shallow tillage systems (Obj.
+2) Tarping effects will be greatest in no-till relative to conventional and shallow tillage systems (Obj.
 1).

 3) Tarping impacts on weeds, labor use, and profitability will be greatest within unmulched, bare soil systems (Obj.
 2).

-Objective 1: Evaluating tarping with conventional, shallow, and no-tillage in a permanent bed system
+Objective 1: Evaluating tarping with deep, shallow, and no-tillage in a permanent bed system

-While tarps have shown some potential to improve no-till systems, most farmers are still combining tarps with conventional tillage practices.
-Our goal is to advance farmer adoption of RT systems by understanding how tarps interact with tillage intensity to affect agronomic and economic performance.
+While tarps have shown some potential to improve no-till systems, many farmers are still combining tarps with conventional tillage practices.
+Our goal is to understand how tarping changes soils, weed dynamics, crop performance, labor and equipment needs to improve success with RT and NT management.

 Objective 2.
 Integrating tarps, tillage and additional soil management practices to optimize RT systems

-Organic mulches (e.g. straw, hay) and soil amendments (e.g. compost) used in combination with RT can provide soil cover and suppress weeds while building organic matter, soil tilth and good moisture retention but there are tradeoffs with these approaches.
-These practices may affect the functionality of tarps in an RT system.
-We will examine how tarping can be combined with additional soil management practices to provide benefits and improve RT success.
+Organic mulches (e.g. straw, hay) and soil amendments (e.g. compost) used in combination with RT can provide soil cover and suppress weeds while building organic matter, soil tilth and good moisture retention but there are tradeoffs with each of these approaches.
+We are testing how these additional soil management practices affect the functionality of tarps and success with RT and NT management.

-- Treatments: Within each of the tillage treatments described above we will investigate three contrasting soil management systems (SMS): 1) unmulched, bare soil (low input) 2) annual application of straw mulch (high-residue soil cover) and 3) historic deep compost (highly amended).
+Treatments: Within each of the tillage treatments described above we are investigating three contrasting soil management systems (SMS): 1) unmulched, bare soil 2) straw/rye hay mulch and 3) historic deep compost.

-- Data Collection and Analysis: Sampling of soil temperature, soil moisture, and soil nitrogen availability, labor and yield and economic budgets prepared for each subplot as described in Obj 1.
-We will analyze data for mulch effects and tillage x tarp x mulch interactions.
+Data Collection and Analysis: Sampling of soil temperature, soil moisture, soil nitrogen availability, weeds, crop stand, labor and yield are collected for subplot as described in Obj 1.
+We are analyzing data for mulch effects and tillage x tarp x mulch interactions.

-To begin, we will share our project objectives and desired outcomes with 1,000 vegetable farmers in Maine, New York and other NE states through email and online newsletters.
+To begin, we shared our project objectives and desired outcomes with 1,000 vegetable farmers in Maine, New York and other NE states through email and online newsletters.
 Three hundred will respond to a survey about their current tillage, tarps, compost and soil management and inform Dialogue Education (DE) workshops.

-We will then recruit 120 farmers considering or using tarps to participate in DE workshops on “Tarping for small-scale vegetables”.
-Four full-day workshops will take place (NY and ME, two per state) targeting 30 farmers each (Winter ‘19-’20).
+We had 112 farmers considering or using tarps participate in DE workshops on “Tarping for small-scale vegetables”.
+Three full-day workshops took place (NY and ME, two per state) targeting 30-40 farmers each (Winter ‘19).
 Facilitator Stewart, a CCE vegetable production educator, is trained in dialogue-based education practices (Vella 2002; Global Learning Partners 2017).
 Dialogue Education format helps farmers overcome the hurdle between acquiring new information and changing practice.
 The strategy generates excitement among participants, supports their ability to integrate others’ experiences, and empowers them to adopt new strategies.
-Farmers will leave with a field plan to implement RT practices suitable to their farm.
+Farmers left with a field plan to help them think through tarping practices suitable to their farm.